 Strings can also be used with Boolean operators.
 They are case-sensitive unless you employ an additional string method.

-We can look at how strings are compared in practice:
+Here are how strings are compared with Boolean operators in practice:

 Sammy = "Sammy" sammy = "sammy" print("Sammy == sammy: ", Sammy == sammy)

 The output for the program above returns the following.